HR-Fahim/JAVA-Code-Crafter/README.md

    ```
    git clone https://github.com/HR-Fahim/JAVA-Code-Crafter.git
    ```

-   Replace `https://github.com/HR-Fahim/JAVA-Code-Crafter.git` with the URL of this repository.

 2. Once the repository is cloned, navigate to the root directory of the repository using the command line.

 3. Explore the folders and files to find the specific coding problem you are interested in.